heksaani/InnuendoCliCpouta/README.md

 # view the progress of jobs

-contrl + c # to get back to the terminal vi/vim/nano test_ecoli  # use your favourite edditor to see if job has started
+contrl + c # to get back to the terminal vi/vim/nano test_ecoli  # use your favourite editor to see if job has started

 # You can also check the real progress of batch jobs by going into directory where job is running
 # you need to know runid  specific to your run.